 The Graduate Management Admission Test, or GMAT, is required by most business schools in North America for admission to MBA programs.
 Increasingly, the GMAT test is being required by schools in Europe and Asia as well.
 Most GMAT test takers start preparing 3-6 months before the actual test date.

-The GMAT test adjusts to your individual ability level.
+The GMAT test is computer adaptive, meaning that it adjusts to your individual ability level.
 At the start of the GMAT math and GMAT verbal sections, you are typically presented a question of medium difficulty.
 However, you should not count on the first question being a medium-difficulty question: on occasion, the GMAT has been known to start off the test with a 700-800 level question.
 If you correctly answer a question, the GMAT test will increase the difficulty of the next question.
 If you answer incorrectly, you will be given a less difficult question.
 This process continues until you complete the section.

 Only one question at a time is presented.
 Because the computer scores each question before selecting the next one, you may not skip, return to or change your responses to previous questions.

 The GMAT score report consists of five scores:

 Your GMAT scores for the GMAT math and verbal sections are determined by how many questions you answered, how many you answered correctly, and how difficult the questions were.
 Of U.S. test-takers, less than 15% reach a 700+ total GMAT score.

 Along with your GMAT score, you will also be given a percentile ranking, meaning, the percentage of test-takers over whom you performed better on the exam.
 This percentile ranking includes all test-takers worldwide for the past three years, and is recalculated each year.

 Your GMAT score is valid for five years.